List of county roads in Pine County, Minnesota: CR 26–CR 50

-CR 51–CR 66
+CR 51–CR 70

 County Highway 51 is a road that serves Windemere Township.
 The route begins its intersection with Lakeland Road (CR 46), heads north and northwest, paralleling Interstate Highway 35 on the east side on East Frontage Road and terminates at its intersection with County Line Road (Carlton CR 10).

 County Highway and Road 52 is a road that serves Sturgeon Lake Township, Birch Creek Township and Denham.
 The route begins at the intersection of Old Highway 61 (CR 61) with Denham Crossing Road, generally heads west for 4 mi on Denham Crossing Road into Denham, heads north on Ballfield Road, heads west on Old Creamery Road, heads north on Edgewood Road, heads west on Birch Valley Road, and terminates at its intersection with Denham Road (CR 40).

 County Highway 53 is a road that serves Pokegama Township.
 The route begins at the intersection of Pokegama Lake Road (CR 7) and Tigua Road, generally heads north and east on Tigua Road, and terminates at its intersection with Henriette Road (CR 11).

 County Highway 54 is a road that serves Mission Creek Township.
 The route begins at the intersection of Beroun Crossing Road (CR 14) with Frontage Road, heads north on Frontage Road as it parallels on the west side of Interstate Highway 35, heads west on Two Creek Road, heads north on Wildwood Road, and terminates at its intersection with State Highway 23 (MN 23) between Brook Park and Hinckley.

-County Highway and Road 55 is a road that serves Pine City and Pokegama Township.
+County Highway 55 is a road that serves Pine City and Pokegama Township.
 The route begins on the north end of Pine City, at the intersection of 6th Street (CR 61) with Airport Road, heads east on Airport Road Northeast, heads north on Airwaves Road Northeast, heads east on Visions Road Northeast, heads north on Crossway Road Northeast, heads west on Everready Road, and terminates at its intersection with County Highway 61.

 County Highway 56 is a road that serves Kerrick Township.
 The route begins at the intersection of Deerfield Road (CR 46) and Oake Lake Road South, heads north on Oak Lake Road South for 2 mi, and terminates at its intersection with Oak Leaf Road (CR 47).